 ‘Thanks.’
 She stuffed it back into her robes.
 ‘You sure you don’t want to ride the train with me?’

-‘It’s a long train,’ Harry replied.
+‘It’s a long ride,’ Harry replied.
 ‘But I’ll come see you over the summer.
 Nev, too.’
 He moved the goblets out of range of her elbow.
 ‘Are you going to see Alicia and Angelina?’

 ‘At some point.
 They’re helping Fred and George with some enterprise they’re starting this summer, but I’m not supposed to tell you that.’
 She scrunched up her face.
 ‘There’s a lot of things they don’t want me to tell you, really.’